-D&L Southern Region
+D&L Delaware Canal Region

 The region along the upper Delaware Canal largely escaped the effects of heavy industrialism.
 The continued use of the waterways preserved the area’s natural resources.
 Meanwhile, successful agricultural production and gentleman farmers helped maintain a rural aesthetic charm.
 The pastoral land near the Delaware Canal, with its fieldstone houses and covered bridges, was one of the cradles of the American Revolution.